 – Motion sickness pills.
 Santorini roads are winding, especially around the coast.
 If you have a weak stomach as we do, save yourself and bring some non-drowsy motion sickness pills.

 – Wet wipes, hand sanitizer, TP & other Balkan transit needs.
 Bathrooms in the Balkans tend to be… how can we say it?… not so well-stocked.
 Save yourself the disappointment and bring a mini-rescue pack of wet wipes & hand sanitizer.

 – Travel safety items.
-We think Athens is safe to travel, but at the same time, it never hurts to be prepared!
-Some people like to carry money belts, but neither Allison or I use these.
+We think Athens is safe to travel to, but at the same time, it never hurts to be prepared!
+Some people like to carry money belts, but neither Allison nor I use these.
 Instead, we both carry the same PacSafe anti-theft backpack.